SAP-samples/teched2023-IN260/exercises/ex1/README.md

   - Frontend: http://localhost:8080
   - Metadata: http://localhost:8080/odata/v4/SignupService/$metadata

-The endpoint for signing up `http://localhost:8080/odata/v4/SignupService/signUp` is also available but will currently not do much as we haven't implemented the business logic yet.

-We will do this in the upcoming exercises.
 You can stop the application by pressing `Ctrl+C` in the terminal.

 ## Summary